 For those of you that aren’t aware you can also back horses NOT to win a race as well as betting on them to win.
 This adds an extra layer of flexibility to your betting strategy that many punters take advantage of.

-You’re far more likely to win a bet when your betting against a horse.
+You’re far more likely to win a bet when you’re betting against a horse.

 You can only place these bets at betting exchanges.
 However, these platforms are incredibly versatile and you’ll go on to love them as many other bettors do.